 As we have not heard from a significant number of people, we are happy to keep all dialogue and lines of communication open with anyone who may wish to share their views.

-We had initially put a deadline of 16 July so that we could carry out some initial works and improvements.
-These will start in early August and will consist of a new path, posts, chains and signage to demarcate the area as well as signage at both entrances to the Cemetery.
+We had initially put a deadline of 16 July 2018 so that we could carry out some initial works and improvements.
+These started in early August 2018 and consisted of a new path, posts, chains and signage to demarcate the area as well as signage at both entrances to the Cemetery.

-Two new signs will be added to pay tribute to those who lost their lives in the period 1878 when Quarriers Village was established until 1888 when the Church and Cemetery opened.
+Two new signs pay tribute to those who lost their lives in the period 1878 when Quarriers Village was established until 1888 when the Church and Cemetery opened.
 We will also erect a new sign commemorating all those who lost their lives between 1971, the last name on the current plaque, and 1998 when the last Children’s Home closed in Quarriers Village.

 Please share this page with any descendant of former residents as well as former residents of The Orphan Homes of Scotland, also known as Quarriers Homes and currently Quarriers.